pvpstory/Commerce/README.md

 # Auction platform/E-commerce
-This project is is an e-commerce application developed using Python and Django.
+This project is is an E-commerce application developed using Python and Django.
 The project provides a comprehensive platform for online shopping with features including product listing, bidding (auctions), user authentication, and more

 # Features
 - Product Listings: Browse and search for products.